ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part1.md

 ================

 **1.** VSCode gives us a couple ways to test our smart contract.
-We will test them both, but lets focus on unit testing first.
+We will test them both, but let's focus on unit testing first.

 **2.** If you go to the `Editior` perspective, untoggle the `test` folder.
 Then right click on the `kale-contract.js` file and select